zeenat-S/assign-app/README.md

 ## Technologies Used

 * Angular v16 - A powerful JavaScript framework for building responsive web applications
-* Firebase - A suite of cloud-based services including authentication and Firestore
 * Vercel - A cloud platform for application deployment and hosting